-Sandra Kim is the Founder and Executive Director of Everyday Feminism, an educational platform for personal and social liberation.
+Sandra Kim is the Founder and Project Director of Everyday Feminism, an educational platform for personal and social liberation.
 Launched in June 2012, Everyday Feminism has become known for having one of the most popular feminist digital media sites in the world, with a readership of a few million monthly visitors from over 150 countries and a team of over 40 writers.

 In 2013 and 2014, Sandra also developed and leads the online courses for Everyday Self-Love and Relationships, which helps people become free of toxic messages from systemic oppression and to practice being loving to themselves and others.
 In Spring 2016, Sandra developed the model for Compassionate Activism, which helps people address everyday oppression with love and justice, and provides both in-person and online trainings to make this model accessible.

 As its leader, Sandra’s deep-seated values are evident in Everyday Feminism’s unique approach to feminism.
 As a person with multiple marginalized identities, she is committed to having intersectionality and radical inclusiveness be core to the feminism promoted in the magazine and programs.